fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 Realize that you are now good enough to do this job, so be glad.

 ## How to Overcome Insecurities as a Junior Developer?

+Start by understanding that you are new to development.

+It will take time to get good at it.
+There are no shortcuts.

+You will be slow.
+You will cause bugs.
+You will feel dumb.

+Nothing you do can make the journey easier.

+However, you can own that you are new.

+Be transparent and honest about where you are in your career.

+You will become great with time but right now you need practice.

+Get secure enough to admit that you are new to others and yourself.

+Find coping mechanisms for the days when everything fails.

+And then.

+Do.
+Not.
+Give.
+Up.

 ## What factors contribute to developer rejection in interviews, and how can candidates improve their chances?
 ## How to Add New Technology to Your CV?
 ## How can developers navigate promotions and career transitions, and how long does it typically take to advance from junior to senior roles?